htm-community/simon/README.md

 # htm-simon
 "Simon" memory game for the Raspberry Pi Zero W, reversed so user sets the pattern, and NuPIC plays it back

+A video of building and coding the game can be found at: https://youtu.be/aLtbAbOjMfY

 Assumes the following GPIO pin assignments:

 ```